iron-software/IronXL-Examples/examples/create-excel-spreadsheet/README.md

 ***Based on <https://ironsoftware.com/examples/create-excel-spreadsheet/>***

-The IronXL library provides the functionality to develop Excel files using both XLS and XLSX formats.
-This is facilitated through the user-friendly APIs offered by IronXL, which allow you to modify and populate your workbook effectively.
-You can manage the value of a cell using the `Value` property and modify a cell's style with IronXL's capabilities.
+The IronXL library is adept at generating Excel documents from both XLS and XLSX formats.
+Employ IronXL's user-friendly APIs to modify and populate your Excel workbook efficiently.
+You can access and set the value of a cell through the `Value` property, while you can also modify the style of the cells.

-The `Style` properties that can be customized include:
+The following list enumerates the style properties that you can adjust using IronXL:

 - `DiagonalBorder`
 - `Indention`